bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 The new `bevy_core_pipeline` crate is our answer to this problem.
 It defines a "core" set of Views / Cameras (2d and 3d), Sub Graphs (ClearPass, MainPass2d, MainPass3d), and Render Phases (`Transparent2d`, `Opaque3d`, `AlphaMask3d`, `Transparent3d`).
 This provides a "common ground" for render feature developers to build on while still maintaining compatibility with each other.
 As long as developers operate within these constraints, they should be compatible with the wider ecosystem.
 Developers are also free to operate outside of these constraints, but that also increases the likelihood that they will be incompatible.

-Bevy's built in render features build on top of the Core Pipeline (ex: `bevy_sprite` and `bevy_pbr`).
-The Core Pipeline will continue to expand with things like a standardized "post processing" effect stack.
+Bevy's built-in render features build on top of the Core Pipeline (ex: `bevy_sprite` and `bevy_pbr`).
+The Core Pipeline will continue to expand with things like a standardized "post-processing" effect stack.

 ### Materials

 <div class="release-feature-authors">authors: @cart</div>

-The new renderer structure gives developers fine grained control over how entities are drawn.
-Developers can manually define Extract, Prepare, and Queue systems to draw entities using arbitrary render commands in custom or built in {{rust_type(type="trait" crate="bevy_core_pipeline" version="0.6.0" name="RenderPhase" plural=true)}}.
+The new renderer structure gives developers fine-grained control over how entities are drawn.
+Developers can manually define Extract, Prepare, and Queue systems to draw entities using arbitrary render commands in custom or built-in {{rust_type(type="trait" crate="bevy_core_pipeline" version="0.6.0" name="RenderPhase" plural=true)}}.
 However this level of control necessitates understanding the render pipeline internals and involve more boilerplate than most users are willing to tolerate.
 Sometimes all you want to do is slot your custom material shader into the existing pipelines!

 The new {{rust_type(type="trait" crate="bevy_pbr" version="0.6.0" name="Material")}} trait enables users to ignore nitty gritty details in favor of a simpler interface: just implement the {{rust_type(type="trait" crate="bevy_pbr" version="0.6.0" name="Material")}} trait and add a {{rust_type(type="struct" crate="bevy_pbr" version="0.6.0" name="MaterialPlugin")}} for your type.
 The new [shader_material.rs](https://github.com/bevyengine/bevy/blob/v0.6.0/examples/shader/shader_material.rs) example illustrates this.